Bengals 2022 Camp 53-man Projection 2.0: Early Judgments - CLNS Media

 DJ Reader, B.J.
 Hill, Zach Carter, Josh Tupou, Tyler Shelvin

-In the running: Tariqious Tisdale
+In the running: Tariqious Tisdale, Domenique Davis

 Trags take: Reader and Hill have looked game ready in the first eight practices.
 This group is again very strong.
 Carter, Shelvin and Tisdale figure to get plenty of quality reps in the preseason.